aimeesohn/focused.io/docs/Aimee.md

 ---
-title: 'My document post test1'
+title:My document post test1
-subtitle: 'The subtitle for the front page'
+subtitle:The subtitle for the front page table:true pager:true
-table: true
-pager: true
-variable: 'An amazing variable value'
+variable:An amazing variable value
 ---

 # This is a typical title which appears in the table of content